Approximation of boundary element matrices using GPGPUs and nested cross approximation: Implementation

 Of course, it would also be beneficial to let the CPU cores compute integrals, since they also contain SIMD units.
-Here we focus on an approach that has a single thread, in the following called the \emph{master thread}, traverses the block tree and simply fills the lists with work items, while other CPU threads, called \emph{worker threads} have the task to prepare the data in the lists for the GPGPU computation, launch appropriate kernels on the GPGPU, and distribute the results back to the stiffness matrix.
-In fact, this is a simple task scheduler following the producer-consumer pattern.
+Here we focus on an approach that has a single thread, in the following called the \emph{master thread}, traverse the block tree and fill the lists with work items, while other CPU threads, called \emph{worker threads} have the task to prepare the data in the lists for the GPGPU computation, launch appropriate threads on the GPGPU, and distribute the results back to the stiffness matrix.
+Essentially, we use a simple task scheduler following the producer-consumer pattern.

 The implementation is based on the hierarchical matrix library \emph{H2Lib}\footnote{Available at \url{http://www.h2lib.org}} written in the C programming language.
-For the realization of the task scheduler on the main processor, we employ OpenMP to create the \emph{master} and a various number of \emph{worker} threads.
-The computations of the GPGPU are carried out using the OpenCL standard which allows us to execute the quadrature code on different hardware platforms that implement OpenCL, not just on GPGPUs.
-Of course, our approach can also be applied with different standards for multithreading and heterogeneous computing.
+For the realization of the task scheduler on the main processor, we employ OpenMP to create the master thread and a number of wor\-ker threads.
+The computations of the GPGPU are carried out using the OpenCL standard, which allows us to execute the quadrature code on any platform that implements OpenCL, not just on GPGPUs.
+Of course, our approach can also be applied with different threading libraries and different GPGPU APIs like CUDA.

+In order to keep the amount of data that has to be communicated to the GPGPU small, we use a trick: in a first step, all integrals in a block $G|_{t\times s}$ are treated as if they were regular, i.e., as if they corresponded to disjoint triangles.
+This allows us to characterize the entire block just by the sets $t$ and $s$, and we avoid having to send all indices of the Cartesian product $t\times s$ to the GPGPU.
+Of course, this will lead to wrong results if some of the integrals are singular, and so we recompute these problematic integrals in a second phase and fix the corresponding matrix entries.
+Although this means that some integrals will be computed ``twice'', the savings afforded by the reduction in communication more than make up for this overhead.

-We can split the assembly of the stiffness matrix into the following parts: \begin{enumerate} \item Set up all algebraic interpolation operators $\mathfrak{I}_t$ and $\mathfrak{I}_s$ for all subsets $t \subseteq \Idx$ and $s \subseteq \Jdx$ on the CPU, since this cannot be properly vectorized. \item Split the program execution into the execution of a \emph{master thread} and several \emph{worker threads}: Let the master thread traverse the block tree and add each block to the list of disjoint triangles and keep track of its size.
+We split the assembly of the stiffness matrix into the following parts: \begin{enumerate} \item Set up all algebraic interpolation operators $\mathfrak{I}_t$ and $\mathfrak{I}_s$ for all subsets $t \subseteq \Idx$ and $s \subseteq \Jdx$ on the CPU, since this cannot be properly vectorized. \item Split the program execution into the execution of a master thread and several worker threads.
+The master thread traverses the block tree and adds each block to the list of regular integrals to be computed.